Izaakwltn/resolre/README.md

 Solresol | Translation
 -------- | ----------
 laresolre | package
-larelasi | list/catalog (the brainfuck array)
+larelasi | list/catalog (the array)
+resolremi | commands
 solfamifa-soldofa | solfege-type
 solrela-sisolla | lexical-analysis
 mirefami | main

 ### Current State of the Project:

+Currently, losing my mind.
+I've nearly compiled the standard brainfuck Hello World! from wikipedia, which has brought me a delightful recursion error, where after completing all commands (and having every function under the sun return `Hello World!`, the program decides to start over from the middle, and tries to print a negative-value ascii character just for fun.
+It's got something to do with loops, and my personal misery.

-I've compiled one test file, dumb-hello-world.ssrd.
+On a happier note, I've compiled one test file, dumb-hello-world.rsr.
 It makes use of all commands except for loops and character input.
 It spits out `Hello`, which you can try using `(run-dumb-hello-world)`

-Loops are on their way, post haste.

 ### Resources/citations